 In 1893, Clachnacuddin joined Caledonian, Cameron Highlanders, Forres Mechanics, Inverness Citadel, Inverness Thistle and Inverness Union to form the Highland Football League.
 Cameron Highlanders, Inverness Citadel and Inverness Union have all ceased operations.
 In 1994, Caledonian and Inverness Thistle merged to form Inverness Caledonian Thistle, who have competed as professionals since that time.
 Of these founding members, only Clachnacuddin and Forres Mechanics remain.

 Clachnacuddin’s honours include 18 Highland League Championships (the most of any club in the Highland League), five Highland League Cups and 22 North of Scotland Cups.
 The 1947/48 season proved to be one of the club’s finest, having won the Scottish Qualifying Cup (North), the Highland League Cup, the North of Scotland Cup and the Inverness Charity Cup.

-Due to financial difficulties, the club faced extinction in 1990, but were rescued by a group of local businessmen, including Charlie Forbes, James Macdonald, Ken Macleod, Calum Grant, Colin Morgan and Alistair and David Dowling.
+In 1990, the club faced extinction due to financial difficulties, but were rescued by a group of local businessmen, including Charlie Forbes, James Macdonald, Ken Macleod, Calum Grant, Colin Morgan and Alistair and David Dowling.

 Both the home and away kits are relatively conservative and modern in their presentation, utilising the black, white and gold scheme from the badge.